Punjab Commission on the Status of Women: Women in Leadership

 This PCSW's initiative was taken to facilitate the implementation of Punjab Women Empowerment Package (PWEM) 2012 and Punjab Fair Representation of Women Act, 2014.
-In this regards, correspondence & networking with over 130 public sector entities & government departments was made that helped to increase women's representation in decision-making positions in the public sector by identifying potential women candidates and recommending them to government departments for placement on Boards & in Committees.
+In this regard, correspondence and networking with over 130 public sector entities and government departments were made that helped to increase women's representation in decision-making positions in the public sector by identifying potential women candidates and recommending them to government departments for placement on Boards & in Committees.
 Till 2018, 37 public sector entities were fulfilling the 33% requirement set by PWEP 2012.

 Transitional Housing for Women Victims of Violence

 PCSW in collaboration with the Social Welfare and Baitul Maal Department (SWD) signed an MoU to provide a transitional housing facility to the victims of domestic violence.
 A model transitional home was launched for female survivors of violence on 26 May 2017, which is equipped with facilities such as; bedrooms, a children's classroom, a resident classroom, Computer Lab, and a dispensary.
 It provides vocational training for a period of 6–12 months with the support of different Institutes such as; Punjab Vocational Training Council (PVTC), Pakistan Readymade Garments Technical Training Institute (PRGTTI), and National Vocational and Technical Training Commission (NAVTCC).
 It also provides training on different topics like pro-women laws, entrepreneurship, mental health, and confidence-building, and organizes individual psycho-social and group therapy sessions.